RejuSamJohn/Cosmological-Simulations/index.md

 ### How to make virtual environments of `YT`

-- Make an alias (An alias is a way to make a complicated command or set of commands simple) in `~/.bashrc` for the fresh installation of python and pip via `yt`.
+- Make an alias (An alias is a way to make a complicated command or set of commands simple) in `~/.bashrc` for the fresh installation of `python` and `pip`.

 **Syntax:**